 Giving well-deserved feedback to our candidates is at the top of our value list as a recruitment agency.
 Don’t we make mistakes?
 Of course, we do!
 As said, automation tool bugs and human mistakes are a part of business life.
 The solution is easier than it seems like though: Following up!

 For both sides, no matter what, following up is crucial.
-As recruiters, we should remind ourselves to the candidates, no ego involved.
+As recruiters, we should remind ourselves to the candidates, no ego is involved.
 People apply to several jobs, they have different processes going on and your emails can end up in a spam folder as well.
 The same applies to our candidates.
-There are tens if not hundreds or thousands of candidates involved in a recruitment process.
+There are tens if not hundreds or thousands of candidates involved in the recruitment process.
 Follow up with an email or a call to check the reason why you didn’t hear back from your recruiters.
 It takes a couple of minutes but it’s surely worth it!

 Do you agree?
 If you are not a ghosting recruiter and want to be a part of a team with the same values we would be more than happy to meet you.
 Contact us!